tinashdj/Twitter-Sentiment-Analysis/README.md

 # Twitter Sentiment Analysis
 Sentiment analysis is using to identifying as well as classifying the sentiments that are expressed in the text form.
-Twitter sentiment analysis allows you to keep track of what’s being said or tweets on twitter as an social media.
+Twitter sentiment analysis allows you to keep track of what’s being said or tweets on twitter as a social media.
 Tweets can often produce a significant amount of sentiment data after analyzed.
 These data can help us understanding the opinion from people about a variety of topics.
 This project intends to use various text cleaning techniques to extract information from Tweets.
 The dataset I am using here for the project of twitter sentiment analysis is downloaded from Kaggle.

 ## Data Cleaning
 1. Removing null value